hi-Kartik2004/react-multilingual-content-pkg/README.md

   ```
   The styles specified by the classes passed with the `prop className` are applied to the wrapper div.

-  ### 2. selectClassName
+  ### 2. selectStyles
-  You can style the select present inside the wrapper div by passing in classNames to the `selectClassName prop`
+  You can style the select present inside the wrapper div by passing in styles as string to the `selectStyles` prop

-  Example:
+  Example 1:
   ```js
   // pass in selectStyles to apply styles on the select element (follow vanilla js syntax)
    <GoogleTranslator